ricardojoserf/MemorySnitcher/README.md

 ## Approach 3: Address leak by design

 Once the previous technique is explained to the Blue Team, (I guess) they could create rules to detect it!
-So, what if instead of printing it, we create a program which leaks the addresses "by mistake" (but on purpose)?
-Can AV and EDR solutions detect this?
+So, what if instead of printing it, we create a program which leaks the addresses "by mistake" (but not really)?
+Will AV and EDR solutions detect this?